 Visit my Research page in this website for information about my current projects.

 I was born and raised in Costa Rica, but emigrated to Canada in 2001 and became a Canadian citizen in 2006.
-Besides philosophy and the history of philosophy, I’m addicted to learning languages .
-My wife and I are avid travelers, and we’ve been infatuated by Eastern Asia for the past 8 years or so.
-Thus my dabbling with Japanese, Korean and Chinese characters (kanji/hanja).
+Besides philosophy and the history of philosophy, I love travelling, taking photographs and learning foreign languages .
+My wife and I are avid travelers.
+We have done 3 circumnavigations and have set foot in all continents except Antarctica.
+For the past 10 years or so we’ve been interested especially in East Asia with trips to Japan, Korea, China, Vietnam, Malaysia, Thailand, Taiwan and Cambodia.